 Study of the U.S. Institutes for Secondary Educators (SUSIs) are intensive five-week post-graduate level academic programs whose purpose is to provide foreign secondary school educators and administrators the opportunity to deepen their understanding of U.S. society, culture, values, and institutions.
 The ultimate goal of the Institutes is to strengthen curricula and to enhance the quality of teaching about the United States in secondary schools and other academic institutions abroad.
 Each Institute will include an academic residency component and a one-week integrated study tour to another region of the United States.
 A key cultural component of the program involves community service activities, which will provide participants with first-hand experience of how volunteerism plays a vital role in U.S. civil society.

-The focus of the Institutes will be on providing content and materials for participants to develop high school level curricula about the United States.
+The Institutes will provide participants with content and materials to develop or enhance secondary school-level curricula about the United States, including key readings on American historical documents (such as the U.S. Constitution and the Gettysburg Address) and visits to U.S. historical and natural landmarks that celebrate America’s legacies.
 Two of the Institutes are tailored for secondary school teachers; please note that the Institutes for Teachers focus on content and materials about the United States rather than teaching methods and pedagogy.
 The third Institute is tailored for experienced administrators including teacher trainers, curriculum developers, textbook writers, ministry of education officials, and others.

-Deadline for submission of applications for summer 2025 will be announced in Fall 2024.
+The deadline for submission of applications for summer 2026 is January 5, 2026, at 11 a.m.
 Incomplete applications and applications received after that deadline will not be considered.

 Application cycle is open.